micmejia/bible-dump/NKJV/Proverbs/Prov 20.md

 A wise king sifts out the wicked, And brings the threshing wheel over them.

 ###### 27
-The spirit of a man _is_ the lamp of the Lord, Searching all the [^e]inner depths of his heart.
+The spirit of a man _is_ the lamp of the Lord, Searching all the inner depths of his heart.

 ###### 28
-Mercy and truth preserve the king, And by [^f]lovingkindness he upholds his throne.
+Mercy and truth preserve the king, And by lovingkindness he upholds his throne.

 ###### 29
 The glory of young men _is_ their strength, And the splendor of old men _is_ their gray head.

 ###### 30
-Blows that hurt cleanse away evil, As _do_ stripes the [^g]inner depths of the heart.
+Blows that hurt cleanse away evil, As _do_ stripes the inner depths of the heart.